MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-quick-start-overview.md

 ## Lab flows

-The quick start lab will illustrate the following flows.
+The quick start lab will demonstrate the following flows.

 ### Nominal business flow